 (5) The restrictions in subsections (2) and (3) will not be interpreted to affect legitimate ongoing developments whose final phases are already platted in accordance with F.S. ch.
 177, provided that no new lots are added and that the number of allowable dwelling units is not increased.
-These restrictions also will not be interpreted to affect expansions to existing recreational vehicle parks to serve additional transient RVs if such expansions were explicitly approved by Lee County under Ordinance No. 86-36 (see section 34-3272(1)d.).
+These restrictions also will not be interpreted to affect expansions to existing recreational vehicle parks to serve additional transient RVs if such expansions were explicitly approved by Lee County under Ordinance No. 86-36 (see section 34-3272(1)d.) and are properly zoned for this purpose.